10 Engineering Programs for High School Students in NYC

 Cost/Stipend: Students will receive a stipend of at least $750.

-Eligibility: Students residing in New York City, who will complete 10th or 11th grade in June 2024, are eligible to apply.
+Eligibility: Students residing in New York City who will complete 10th or 11th grade in June.

 Location: Varies based on lab choice.
-Opportunities are available in New York City.
+Opportunities include New York City.
 Check here.

 Dates: 8-10 weeks, June to August